25th Amendment discussed among Trump allies, Cabinet, addressing president's fitness to serve: ABC News

 Multiple sources told ABC News that there have been discussions between some Cabinet members and allies about using the amendment as a vehicle to remove the president from office.
 It was not clear how extensive those conversations have been, or if Vice President Mike Pence supports such action, according to ABC News.

-Section 4 of the 25th Amendment, which was enacted after the assassination of President John F. Kennedy in 1967, provides a process for the involuntary removal of a president from power.
+Section 4 of the 25th Amendment, which was passed in 1965 and ratified in 1967 in response to the assassination of President John F. Kennedy in 1963, provides a process for the involuntary removal of a president from power.
 It has never been tested.

 If the vice president and a majority "principal officers of the executive departments" were to decide Trump is "unable to discharge the powers and duties of his office," they could send a written declaration to Congress and install the vice president as acting president.